KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 * **Explicit Purpose:**
 A term used to reference how a purpose is specified,  each purpose is contained in a purpose category and is  explicit if it coincides with a consent for that specific purpose category.   i.e.  a  single purpose with a single check box.

-* **Explicit 3rd Sharing:**
+* **Explicit 3rd Party Sharing:**
 The degree that sharing is specified can be explicit.
 In the specification, the sharing purpose category SHOULD be listed, as well as the the third party at a minimum.
 But, this can further be explicitly specified with options that include sharing contract, preference, and termination fields, which are beyond minimum requirements.

 * **Individual**
 see PII Principal in ISO/IEC 29100:2011.